 Hudson Valley farmers are eligible for Coronavirus Food Assistance Program (CFAP) funding.
 These are direct payments to farmers who have been impacted by the COVID-19 crisis through a decline in prices, losses suffered, or additional costs.
-Applications will be accepted now through August 28, 2020.
+Applications for the CFAP were reopened for CFAP2, and will be accepted now through December 11, 2020.

 NOTE: PARTICIPATION IN THE PAYCHECK PROTECTION PROGRAM (PPP) OR ECONOMIC IMPACT DISASTER LOAN (EIDL) PROGRAMS WILL NOT PREVENT YOU FROM RECEIVING CFAP FUNDING.

 2) Find your USDA Service Center and Farm Service Agency.

 - Call your FSA county office to schedule an appointment.
 The FSA will ask for your contact, personal, and direct deposit information, including your tax identification number.